-Houston's Wedding Queen Takes on the Coronavirus by Making Bridal Even More Personal | PaperCity Magazine
+Houston's Wedding Queen Tackles Coronavirus Concerns by Making Bridal Even More Personal | PaperCity Magazine

 Luvi Wheelock: “Don’t You (Forget About Me),” “Walking on Sunshine,” “Eyes Without a Face,” “More Than Words,” anything by Queen and Phil Collins.

-PC: What are you binge watching?
+PC: What are you binge-watching?

-LW: Handmaid’s Tale and Ozark.
+LW: The Handmaid’s Tale and Ozark.

 PC: If your life were a reality series, what would you call it?

-LW: A mix of The Shark Tank and Project Runway.
+LW: A mix of Shark Tank and Project Runway.

 PC: Anything productive you’re doing?

-LW: I am taking this time to come up with how to change bridal into something even more personal and how to elevate the experience at the new store.
-Oh, and then there’s home schooling, cooking and making sure the new store is perfection.
+LW: I’m taking this time to come up with how to change bridal into something even more personal and how to elevate the experience at the new store.
+Oh, and then there’s home schooling, cooking, and making sure the new store is perfection.

 PC: What are your go-to recipes during this stay-at-home season?